Having a unique research environment and an international community, KAUST offers the opportunity to work on recent real world problems.

 Before joining KAUST for her Master’s degree, she was a visiting student at KAUST in 2020 for five months during which she conducted her graduation internship and worked on Underwater Optical Wireless Communication under the supervision of Pr.
 Basem Shihada and Pr.
 Mohamed-Slim Alouini.

 During her studies at TPS, Sahar carried out research in the field of deep learning during her internship at Research and Studies Telecommunications Center (CERT), Ariana, Tunisia in 2019 where she worked on Image Compression using Deep Neural Networks under the supervision of Pr.
 Amel Benazza-Benyahia and Pr.
 Mounir Kaaniche.

-Sahar’s research interests include optical wireless communication, machine learning and applications that merge both fields.
+Sahar’s research interests include optical wireless communication and Next-generation Wireless Networks.